montero-melis/2020_transition-matrix/README.md

 README
 =====

-Solve a "magic trick" that circulated during the Coronavirus crisis, under the heading "Stay at home" ("Quédate en casa").
+Solves a "magic trick" that circulated during the Coronavirus crisis, under the heading "Stay at home" ("Quédate en casa").
 It had people move freely on a 4x4 board where each cell was a card that denoted one of the rooms at home.
 In the end the magician has everyone converge onto the same room, independently of how